DanielPNewman/DanielPNewman.github.io/_posts/2018-11-01-data-science-using-docker.md

   * in your terminal/command prompt `docker run hello-world`

 3. To start with, you may like to use an pre-made public image created for data science tooling, pulled directly from [dockerhub][5].
 There are many of these available for free for on [dockerhub][5] which as a nice search function.
-  * for example, you could download this [Jupyter Notebook Data Science Stack][6] using `docker pull jupyter/datascience-notebook` then
+  * for example, you could download this [Jupyter Notebook Data Science Stack][6] using `docker pull jupyter/datascience-notebook`

 4. Alternatively, create your own custom docker image, with the exact tooling and versions you want.
 For example, below I discuss the [files needed to edit and build my own custom docker image][7]: